- Get Started! The NAR Members Only Forum (10.24.22)

 Liftoff With High-Power Rocketry

 Build bigger, climb higher and fly faster!
 As an adult NAR member, you can become qualified to purchase and use rocket motors more powerful than those allowed to be sold to the general public!
+All HPR Certification Procedures, tests, and applications are available here.

 The NAR Provides Insurance